Can you afford to have two men do a one man job?

 The Scoop Dolly is a pivoting hand truck-like device that is easy to slide under objects while the dolly stays flat on the floor.
 Then the object is tilted back onto the dolly using the scoop.
 This type of pivoting handle keeps the casters flat on the floor so they are not angled causing the internal bearings to fail.
 This type of design also allows you to vary the angle of the load by varying the position of the support legs.

 The scoop dolly excels at moving large, bulky, hard to handle items that rest of the dolly world cannot begin to move.
 Fully framed doors and windows, large appliances, kitchen and bath inserts, and even pre-manufactured cabinet sections can be quickly and easily moved around in a manufacturing warehouse or distribution center with the scoop dolly!
 The all caster low profile design easily glides across the floor.

 With the addition of the Leverage Handles, wider objects can be carried on the scoop dolly like heavy boxed furniture, appliances, etc.

 With the addition of the Dock Transition Wheels, the dolly glides over the loading dock transitions onto or off freight trucks.

 Now long, tall, heavy objects can be loaded more quickly, more safely and less expensively!

 Doors and Windows

 Doors and window units can be quite tall, long, and heavy.
 Moving them has been a chore – until now.
 Simply tilt the door/window unit and maneuver the tongue of the scoop dolly under the center of what you want to move.
 Hold the unit against the vertical handles and tilt back.
 The dolly is on all casters so maneuvering the unit around corners and cluttered walkways is easy.
 When we tried this dolly at a local manufacturer, you could see the smiles on the employees faces stretch from ear to ear.

 It was developed to carry 10 ft. + crated vertical panel saws weighing 500+ lbs.
-Put this technology to work for you and work more efficiently, safety with less fatigued workers.
+Put this technology to work for you and work more efficiently, more safely, with less fatigued workers.